 The site is located on the western margin of Ogden Valley, on the east side of the Wasatch Range, which western side the Wasatch Front is marked by the Wasatch fault.
 The Wasatch fault is approximately 3.8 miles west of the site, and provides the basis of division between the Middle Rocky Mountain Physiographic Province on the east and the Basin and Range Physiographic Province on the west.
-The Basin and Range Physiographic Province is characterized by approximately north-south trending valleys and mountain ranges that have been formed by extensional tectonics and displacement along normal faults and extends from the Wasatch Range on the east to the Sierra Nevada Range on the west (Hunt, 1967).
+The Basin and Range Physiographic Province on the west.
+The Basin and Range that have been formed by extensional tectonics and displacement along normal faults and extends from the Wasatch Range on the east to the Sierra Nevada Range on the west (Hunt, 1967).